 Deadly Mistake #1.
 Using Petrol Or Gasoline To Accelerate A Fire

-A employee at a job site that manufactures wooden windows and doors went to light a wood fire in a furnace.
-Starting the fire with wood and kindling he also placed petrol in the firebox to accelerate the fire.
+An employee at a job site that manufactures wooden windows and doors went to light a wood fire in a furnace.
+Starting the fire with wood and kindling, he also placed petrol in the firebox to accelerate the fire.
 The vapours ignited instantly and flashed over the employee, who caught on fire.
 He died from second and third degree burns.

-If you have areas at your worksite where staff are required to light furnaces or burn materials, ensure your staff have sufficient materials to ignite the fire safely and are trained not to use accelerants.
-Make sure that staff understand the chemical properties of the flammable liquids they are handling and the vapours they emit.
+Do you have areas at your worksite where staff are required to light furnaces or burn materials?
+You must always ensure that your staff have sufficient materials to ignite the fire safely — and are fully trained to know not to use accelerants.
+Make sure that your staff are trained to understand the chemical properties of the flammable liquids that they are handling as well as the hazardous vapours that they emit.

-A worker was transferring a flammable liquid called RC-250 (a type of asphalt) from a tank to his truck, but when he finished he realised the transfer line had become stuck because of the extremely cold weather.
+A worker was transferring a flammable liquid called RC-250 (a type of asphalt) from a tank to his truck.
+When he finished, the workers realised that the transfer line had become stuck because of the extremely cold weather.
 He attempted to unfreeze the line with a propane blow torch.
 The fuel instantly ignited causing an explosion.
-Sadly the worker was killed.
+Sadly, the worker was killed in the accident.

-AS 1940:2017 - The storage and handling of flammable and combustible liquids requires that ignition sources must not be brought into areas where flammable liquids are stored, handled or dispensed — this include bulk storage tanks, packaging areas, minor stores and fill points.
+The Australian Standard AS 1940:2017 - The storage and handling of flammable and combustible liquids states that ignition sources must not be brought into areas where flammable liquids are stored, handled or dispensed.
+This includes bulk storage tanks, packaging areas, minor stores and fill points.